menacit/virt_base_course/10-hw_virt_options.md

 manager is delegated to dom0 (the privileged VM used to manage the system and other VMs), Xen has a relatively small TCB

-- If you wanna try it out, the easiest way is probably to install XCP-NG (https://xcp-ng.org/) on
+- If you wanna try it out, the easiest way is probably to install XCP-NG (https://xcp-ng.org/)

 Segue: Due to these properties, Xen was chosen as the virtualisation technology for Qubes OS...
 -->